 Batasia Loop Darjeeling

 You can walk along the track and complete the loop yourself.
-I do it every time I am there.
-Or take the many pathways in the garden and walk around, enjoy the many flowers and the surroundings.
+Or take the many pathways in the garden and walk around, enjoy the numerous flowering plantations and the surroundings...
+I do it every time I come to this place.

 There is also an Eco Garden in Batasia.
 It provides a lot of information about organic farming and plantations in Darjeeling.
 Here you will find many rare species of plants like the Gingko biloba.
 And there are Rhododendrons, Silver Firs and even tea plants.